espressif/esp-faq/docs/en/software-framework/wifi.rst

 Does ESP32 support LDPC?
 ---------------------------------------------------------------------------------------------------------------

-  Yes.
+  - Yes.
 No additional configuration or calling is required as it is already implemented in the driver.
+  - ESP32-C6 or ESP32-C5 does not support LDPC.

 -------------